 Data-generating mechanism

 All data are generated from a single model-based population, consisting of ten continuous predictors and one dichotomous outcome.
-In each simulation iteration, we draw two samples from the population: a complete development set (n = 10.000), and a validation set in which we introduce missingness to mimic how patients would present themselves in clinical practice (n = 20.000).
+In each simulation iteration, we draw two samples from the population: a complete development set (n = 10.000), and a validation set in which we introduce one or more missing values to mimic how patients would present themselves in clinical practice (n = 20.000).

 The data generating mechanism of the predictor space is a multivariate normal distribution, X=Nμ,Σ, with mean vector μ and covariance matrix Σ. All 10 predictors have a mean of zero, μ=0,0,…,0.
 The covariance matrix can be found in the Supplementary Materials, and is visualized in Figure XYZ.